NorthTen/Password-Generator/README.md

 So, go into the folder where the program is, and open up a terminal there.

 Look at the help menu to see the flags via `passwordgen --help` or `passwordgen -h`.
-The documentation is here, but I made sure the flag names indicate what they do, so you don't need to look here.

 For generating secure passwords, I suggest the flag `--special-characters` and when specifying the length, have it above 50 if possible.